-Inform the TSA officer if you do not want the formula, breast milk and/or juice to be X-rayed or opened.
-Additional steps will be taken to clear the liquid and you or the traveling guardian will undergo additional screening procedures, to include a pat-down and screening of other carry-on property.
+TSA X-ray machines do not adversely affect food or medicines.
+However, if you do not want the formula, breast milk, toddler drinks, and baby/toddler food (to include puree pouches) to be X-rayed or opened, please inform the TSA officer.
+Additional steps will be taken to clear the liquid and you or the traveling guardian will undergo additional screening procedures, to include Advanced Imaging Technology screening and additional/enhanced screening of other carry-on property.

-Ice packs, freezer packs, frozen gel packs and other accessories required to cool formula, breast milk and juice are allowed in carry-on.
-If these accessories are partially frozen or slushy, they are subject to the same screening as described above.
-You may also bring gel or liquid-filled teethers, canned, jarred and processed baby food in carry-on baggage.
-These items may be subject to additional screening.
+Ice packs, freezer packs, frozen gel packs and other accessories required to cool formula, breast milk, toddler drinks, and baby/toddler food (to include puree pouches) – regardless of the presence of breast milk – are also allowed in carry-ons, along with liquid-filled teethers.
+If these items are partially frozen or slushy, they are subject to the same screening as described above.

 Travelers requiring special accommodations or concerned about the security screening process at the airport may request assistance by contacting TSA Cares online at http://www.tsa.gov/contact-center/form/cares or by phone at (855) 787-2227 or federal relay 711.